-We will entertain proposals for study away from The Academy in the sophomore or junior year.
+We will entertain proposals for study away from The Academy in the sophomore or junior year, and in rare cases, the freshman year as well.
 Such petitions will be considered on a case-by-case basis, taking into account the educational value of the proposal, its feasibility, and its relationship to the student's studies here at The Academy.
-Students who wish to study away for some portion of a year must submit a written proposal to an Academic Dean by February 1 of the year prior.
+Students who wish to study away for some portion of a year must submit a written proposal to the Associate Head of School for Academics by February 1 of the year prior.
 Families who do not meet the February 1 deadline may not be eligible for tuition remission for the period the student is studying abroad.
 Remission rates of up to 50% of a family's time-prorated annual net contracted tuition due are negotiated on a case-by-case basis, but in general are a function of how "self-contained" the term abroad will be in practice.
 For example, off-site tutorial programs that deliver Academy curricula would qualify for a lower remission rate than would "stand alone" programs that feature a curriculum different from, but complementary to, The Academy's.